-Creating a home cinema isn't has complicated, high tech or expensive as it sounds – although you can spend thousands.
-However, you do need to get it right to get the most from the room itself, and to ensure that the surround sound noise emitted from it doesn't disturb the rest of the household.
+Creating a home cinema isn't as complicated, high tech or expensive as it sounds – although you can spend thousands if you want.
+However, you do need to get the design and technical details right, particularly ensuring that the surround sound noise emitted from it doesn't disturb the rest of the household.

 Dedicated home cinema room or multi-purpose space?

 When planning a cinema room, first consider how many people will use the space at a time – will it just be your family, or will you be inviting guests to enjoy the latest blockbusters with you?
 The answer to this question will determine the amount of seating, and therefore, the space, you need.

 ‘One of the most important questions to ask yourself is whether it will truly be a dedicated home cinema or a multi-purpose room capable of transforming from a beautiful living environment into a private cinema,’ say Mike Beatty at Pulse, consultants for the luxury home cinema market.
 ‘The two are very different and, although both can provide a truly immersive experience, a multi-purpose room will always have a degree of compromise.’